jefking/King.A-Trak/README.md

 * Run that puppy (Hit F5)!

 ## Configuration
+* From
-From: Specify From in configuration file, if you are not dynamically passing in the From argument
+** Specify From in configuration file, if you are not dynamically passing in the From argument *To
-To: Specify To in configuration file, if you are not dynamically passing in the To argument
+** Specify To in configuration file, if you are not dynamically passing in the To argument
+* CreateSnapShot
-CreateSnapShot: Specify CreateSnapShot if you want to turn off Windows Azure Blob SnapShot ability (values: true, false)
+** Specify CreateSnapShot if you want to turn off Windows Azure Blob SnapShot ability (values: true, false)
+* Synchronize
-Synchronize: Will delete files out of destination if they do not exist in source; acts like a purge (values: true, false)
+** Will delete files out of destination if they do not exist in source; acts like a purge (values: true, false)
+* CacheControl
-CacheControl: Specify the cache-control header in the HTTP Response; great for integration with Windows Azure CDN.
+** Specify the cache-control header in the HTTP Response; great for integration with Windows Azure CDN.

 ## SDK's
 * Microsoft Windows Azure: https://www.windowsazure.com/en-us/develop/net/